neotoma/personal-server/README.md

 The value of `PERSONAL_SERVER_DATA_DIR` can be set the absolute path of `data` within the repository and the directory will be ignored by Git.

 The value of `PERSONAL_SERVER_DEPLOY_DATA_DIR` locally should match the value of `PERSONAL_SERVER_DATA_DIR` remotely to deploy data into the remote directory that the app actually uses there.

+If you intend to deploy the server to another system using scripts within the "Developing and deploying" section below, you can also create a `.env-deploy` file in the base directory, one that will be ignored by Git and used upon deployment to create an `.env` file remotely, thereby setting environment variables on the deployment server.

 ## Running the server